exaboy/base-js/README.md

 Credit where Credit due
 ======
-A large part of this is taken from Scott Jehl's work on the bostonglobe.com website.
-The additional work I have done is take this stable foundation and develop further useful functionality.
+The base of this project is taken from Scott Jehl's work on the bostonglobe.com website.
+The additional work I have done is take this stable base and develop further more advanced functionality out of the box.

 Dependancies
 ======